 The EU Commercial Agent Directive 1993 was created to protect the sales agent and give them more rights.
 Agency agreements should take these points into consideration.
 For a summary of the agreement (not the official document, please see here).
-Also check out our interview with the European Commission here.
+You can also read our interview with the EU.

 Sales Agent Commission Payments

 How much commission should a sales agent be paid?